danczw/Discord-Bot_Hase/README.md

-# Discord Bot
+# Basic Discord Bot - BDB

-Basic discord bot with various features based on Python:
-- basic user commands
-- fun user commands
-- new user PM greeting
-- owner notification on new user joining
-- talk to the bot just like a real human :speech_balloon: (utilizing GPT3 text generation)
+This bot is designed to provide a variety of useful features for users in a Discord server, and is built using the Python programming language.
+The BDB offers a range of capabilities, including basic user commands, fun user commands, a new user private message (PM) greeting, an owner notification when a new user joins the server, and the ability to talk to the bot just like a real human, thanks to the power of the GPT-3 text generation tool.

 <br>